 Diagnosis: Some of your patients are paying from their bank bill pay sites, at walk-in bill pay centers or through their health plan’s website.

 Treatment: In addition to consumerism, other variables — such as age, geography or income — may drive your patients’ payment preferences.
 If some of your patients are paying through one of these channels, chances are you have other patients who would also prefer this payment option.
 Use reporting to identify how many of your patients use alternative payment channels and educate your entire patient population about these options.

 Is my staff collecting the amount they’re estimating?

 Diagnosis: You’re estimating patient payment responsibility but don’t seem to be collecting amounts based on the estimates.

 Treatment: If you’re using a method to communicate estimated patient payment responsibility, use reporting to analyze your collections based on those estimates.
 If there is consistently a gap, consider retraining staff on best practices to collect after estimating a patient’s responsibility.
 You could also consider rolling out an incentive program and reward the highest-performing staff members.

 Diagnosis: You’re estimating patient payment responsibility and it’s working!

-The goal of reporting is to be able to effectively and efficiently access your payment data to make informed and actionable decisions to continue improving your patient collections.
-We think this is so important that we’re improving our own reporting.
+The goal of reporting is to effectively and efficiently access your payment data to make informed and actionable decisions to continue improving your patient collections.
+We think this is so important that we’re working on improving our reporting functionality.